lellky/howto-magic-mirror/the-new-version.md

 ## The most awesome magic mirror setup ever

 So.
 The hardware...
 Lessons learned from the [first version](README.md) was, in short, LCD panels are visible through the mirror even when the picture is black.
-And using acrylic mirrors are bad due to scratches.
+And using acrylic mirrors are bad due to scratches and that the surface is not perfectly flat.

 ![alt text](images/panel-visible-through-mirror.jpg "One can clearly see the panel")